ytdl-org/youtube-dl/README.md

     youtube-dl -o - "http://www.youtube.com/watch?v=BaW_jenozKcj" | vlc -

+### How do I download only new videos from playlist?

+Use the download archive feature.
+With this feature you should initially download the complete playlist with `--download-archive /path/to/download/archive/file.txt` that will record identifiers of all the videos in a special *download archive file*.
+Each subsequent run with the same `--download-archive` will download only new videos that are not yet in download archive (if any) and also record them in download archive.
+Note that only successful downloads are recorded in download archive.

+For example, first run will download complete `PLwiyx1dc3P2JR9N8gQaQN_BCvlSlap7re` playlist and create download archive `archive.txt`:

+    youtube-dl --download-archive archive.txt "https://www.youtube.com/playlist?list=PLwiyx1dc3P2JR9N8gQaQN_BCvlSlap7re"

+Each subsequent run will only download new videos if any:

+    youtube-dl --download-archive archive.txt "https://www.youtube.com/playlist?list=PLwiyx1dc3P2JR9N8gQaQN_BCvlSlap7re"

 ### Can you add support for this anime video site, or site which shows current movies for free?

 As a matter of policy (as well as legality), youtube-dl does not include support for services that specialize in infringing copyright.
 As a rule of thumb, if you cannot easily find a video that the service is quite obviously allowed to distribute (i.e. that has been uploaded by the creator, the creator's distributor, or is published under a free license), the service is probably unfit for inclusion to youtube-dl.